LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/exercises.rst

    * - Whether the book has been discarded
      - No

 4. One of the above books needs to be discarded.
-Update the property of that book to reflect that the crew is throwing it into empty space to become space debris.
+Call the appropriate method for that book to update the property.
+That way the crew can throw it into empty space to become debris.

+5. The other book has been checked out 5 times since you first created the object.
+Call the appropriate method to update the number of times the book has been checked out.